-What do mosquitoes live for and how long does their time on earth last until they keel over dead, or get splattered prematurely by the host they decided to feed on?
+How long do mosquitoes live for before they keel over dead or get splattered prematurely by the host they decided to feed on?

 A mosquito has four stages in its life cycle that include the egg, larva, pupa, and adult phases.